Yohan Blake

-Only Usain Bolt has run faster (9.58s, 9.63s, and 9.69s).
+Only Usain Bolt has run faster (9.58 s and 9.63 s).
 His personal best for the 200 m (19.26 seconds) is the second fastest time ever after Bolt (19.19 seconds).

-Blake holds the Jamaican national junior record for the 100 metres, and was the youngest sprinter to have broken the 10-second barrier at 19 years, 196 days old before Trayvon Bromell ran 100m in 9.97 seconds at 18 years 11 months and 3 days old.
+Blake holds the Jamaican national junior record for the 100 metres, and was the youngest sprinter to have broken the 10-second barrier at 19 years, 196 days old before Trayvon Bromell ran 100 m in 9.97 seconds at 18 years 11 months and 3 days old.
+As such, Blake is considered one of the best sprinters of all time.

 Blake was coached by Glen Mills until 2019.
 His training partners were Usain Bolt and Daniel Bailey.

 Early life

-Blake attended Green Park Primary and Junior High School in the Parish of Clarendon.
-He was discovered as a young talent from Davies Primary School by coach Carlton Solan.
-While he was at Green Park, Hopeton Bailey was the Head of the PE Department and the overall sports coordinator.
+Yohan Blake was born on 26 December 1989.
+He attended Green Park Primary and Junior High School in the Parish of Clarendon.
+He was discovered as a young talent from Davis Primary School by coach Carlton Solan.
+While he was at Green Park.

 Blake attended St. Jago High School in Spanish Town where his first sporting love was cricket.
 Blake was a fast bowler, and it was only after the school Principal saw how quickly he ran to the wicket that he was urged to try sprinting.